 We are still fresh from the technology growth spurt when most tech companies chose to reinvest their profits into growing the business rather than paying a part of it to the shareholders as dividends.
 The argument that "these companies have tremendous opportunities in front of them so paying a dividend is counter productive" had gained widespread currency.
 While perhaps true in many cases, it is also of relevance that companies that choose to pay dividends are typically financially strong and pursue their growth and expansion with greater discipline.
 Many of these dividend paying companies in reality generate significant cash flow in excess of what they may need for their growth projects.
 Hoarding this cash is not the best use of capital.

 It is also inevitable that every company goes through a lean phase at one time or another.
 Perhaps the competition is fierce and they lost market share, or maybe a weak economy has rendered their products a luxury.
 There may be management hiccups or a product launch or market entry gone wrong.
 Or the industry might be experiencing a cyclical down turn.
-Regardless, no management likes to cut dividends and if they are cut as a last resort, they are also likely to be restored as quickly as possible.
+Regardless, no management likes to cut a dividend payout and if dividends are cut as a last resort, they are also likely to be restored as quickly as possible.
 A history of dividend payments instills discipline and a mindset that favors profitability over everything else.
 Growth for growth's sake without regard to profits is not good business.

 Dividend income is no longer as tax inefficient as it used to be when it was taxed at the ordinary income tax rate.
 With this last hurdle removed, even some tech companies that used the tax argument to avoid paying dividends have now started to pay dividends to their shareholders.